Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - Does Brown house a professor whose research you’ve studied?

 It is not enough to discuss what Brown can do for you.
 You must be sure to communicate what you will add to the student body.
+Think about how your interactions with others at Brown will spark your own contributions to the university community.

 Briefly discuss the qualities and experiences you possess that will add to Brown’s student body and community.
-Consider the university’s mission again for this question.
+Consider the university’s mission again for this question.=

 - Starting a club on renewable energy technology and traveling to Goddard Memorial State Park for cleanup.